mr-bt/manager.README/README.md

 #### Team Dependencies

 The ideal scenario involves having no dependencies whatsoever.
 It's crucial to proactively eliminate dependencies.
-I'd prefer having two identical elements over none at all or one that significantly delays progress.
+I'd prefer having two identical components over none or one that significantly delays progress.

 Teams should possess the capability to accomplish their objectives independently, without the need for external coordination.
 In cases where this isn't feasible, I anticipate proactive efforts to establish interfaces that facilitate efficient inter-team coordination.
 Concurrently, it's imperative that we aggressively eradicate inter-team dependencies.
 Preserving teams' ownership and autonomy is paramount to meeting our customers' expectations swiftly, and we must ensure that our organisational structure is never reflected in our customer-facing products.